harsh5d5/pixel-authenticity-ai/README.md

 ## ⚖️ License & Ethics
 This tool is intended for research and educational purposes in the field of digital forensics.
 Redistributed under the **MIT License**.

----
-*Created with ❤️ for a safer digital world.*